white-hf/blog/docs/usb_wifi_adapter_linux.md

 layout: page
-title: "How I installed an usb wifi adapter on Linux"
+title: "How I installed a USB Wi-Fi adapter on Linux"
 permalink: /diary

-How I installed an usb wifi adapter on Linux
+How I installed a USB wifi adapter on Linux